Crockpot Chicken Stew

 Ingredients

-• 1 lb. boneless skinless chicken thighs (about 4-5 thighs), or substitute chicken breasts
+• 1 lb. boneless skinless chicken thighs or boneless skinless chicken breasts

 • 2 large potatoes preferably russet or Yukon gold (about 3 cups when diced)